thoughtworks/candouble/README.md

-# candouble
+# Candouble

 [![Build Status](https://api.travis-ci.org/thoughtworks/candouble.svg?branch=master)](https://travis-ci.org/thoughtworks/candouble)

-Conceptually Candouble is very similar to Mountebank and we've tried to use the same terminoloy.
+Conceptually Candouble is very similar to Mountebank and we've tried to use the same terminology.
 It might be worthwhile to read the following pages on the Mountebank site:

 * [Mental Model](http://www.mbtest.org/docs/mentalModel)
 * [Stub](http://www.mbtest.org/docs/api/stubs)

 At the moment Candouble only supports stubs.
 It is not possible yet to verify past interactions.